Meet King Arthur Flour's in-house and guest baking instructors.

 Elisabeth Berthasavage is a graduate of the New England Culinary Institute in Montpelier, Vermont.
 Prior to King Arthur Flour, Elisabeth worked as a baker for several Vermont bakeries and was the bakery rounds instructor for the New England Culinary Institute.
 She loves all things pastry, with a concentration on custom cakes for weddings and other special occasions.
 Elisabeth's training took her to Germany for a year, where she had the opportunity to focus on modeling with marzipan, and this influence continues to have a real place in her cake designs today.
 She lives in New Hampshire with her husband and two children.

 Lee Sprecace Clark came to King Arthur Flour in 2006.
 Although she has been baking since she was about 10 years old, Lee took the roundabout route to King Arthur.
 She began her career as an analyst for the Defense Department, spent a year as a Consular Assistant at the American Embassy in Moscow, USSR and was a Picture Editor for ten years at the New York Daily News.
 After moving to Vermont and realizing that King Arthur Flour was only 30 miles south of home, Lee moved on to her next career.
 Her love of baking makes working in the KAF store, the Demonstration Kitchen and the Baking School a daily pleasure.
 Being able to bake, talk about baking and bake some more makes for a great day at work.
-Lee lives in West Newbury, VT and when she's not working, plays tennis as often as possible, reads, and hikes with her husband, Ian and their dogs, Bandit and Willow.
+Lee lives in West Newbury, VT and when she's not working, plays tennis as often as possible, reads, and hikes with her husband, Ian and their dog, Willow.

 Amber Eisler started her time with King Arthur Flour in 2003 as a bread baker.
 She now works full time in the Baking School, teaching and developing curriculum.
 She teaches a wide range of bread and pastry classes, and specializes in artisan bread baking topics such as baguettes, sourdough, wood-fired baking.
 Amber graduated from the Culinary Institute of America, where Jeffrey Hamelman first piqued her interest in bread baking.
 She enjoys sharing her excitement for baking through the hands-on experience in the classroom.
 Amber lives in Vermont, with her husband and three children.